open-dxp/skeleton/README.md

 # OpenDXP | Project Skeleton

 This skeleton should be used by experienced OpenDXP developers for starting a new project from the ground up.
-If you are new to OpenDXP, it's better to start with our demo package, listed below.

 ## Disclaimer